finos/common-domain-model/documentation/source/documentation.rst

 ISDA anticipates that establishing such digital data and processing standards will lead to the following benefits:

-* Reduce the current need for continual reconciliations to address mismatches caused by variations in how each firm records trade lifecycle events;
+* **Reduce the need for reconciliations** to address mismatches caused by variations in how each firm records trade lifecycle events,
-* Enable consistency in regulatory compliance and reporting;
+* **Enable consistency** in regulatory compliance and reporting,
-* Accelerate greater automation and efficiency in the derivatives market;
+* **Accelerate automation and efficiency** in the derivatives market,
-* Provide a common foundation for new technologies like distributed ledger, cloud and smart contracts to facilitate data consistency;
+* **Provide a common foundation** for new technologies like distributed ledger, cloud and smart contracts to facilitate data consistency,
-* Facilitate interoperability across firms and platforms.
+* **Facilitate interoperability** across firms and platforms.

 A high-level `presentation <https://www.isda.org/a/z8AEE/ISDA-CDM-Factsheet.pdf>`_ of the ISDA CDM and additional information is available on the ISDA website (`www.isda.org <http://www.isda.org/>`_), particularly with the referred `Short Video <https://www.isda.org/2017/11/30/what-is-the-isda-cdm/>`_.
 It is based on the design principles specified as part of ISDA’s October 2017 `CDM concept paper <https://www.isda.org/a/gVKDE/CDM-FINAL.pdf>`_, which the *ISDA CDM Design Working Group* is tasked with implementing.